unzagi/unzagi.github.io/index.md

 ## About Simon
 ## About Simon

-With over **7 years in network architecture and technical delivery** — and more than **15 years in IT overall** — I’ve taken a focused career break in **2025** to deepen my expertise in **observability, automation, systems, security, and DevOps infrastructure design**.
+With over **7 years in network architecture and technical delivery** — and more than **15 years in IT overall** — I’ve taken a focused career break in **2025** to deepen my expertise in **observability, AI automation, systems engineering, security, and DevOps tools and methodooloy**.

 This current phase of my work explores: